 All sorts of emotions are invested in the parent-child relationship—pride, happiness, burnout, frustration, anger, even guilt.
-Most parents feel helpless when their baby would not stop crying, they can’t figure out why their most anticipated bundle of joy won’t allow them some peace of mind.
+Most parents feel helpless when their baby does not stop crying; they can’t figure out why their most anticipated bundle of joy won’t allow them peace of mind.
 In this situation, the mother is especially predisposed to getting frustrated and losing her temper.

 I yelled at my 1-month-old baby, and I cried all night because of guilt, says MammaAthel on the BabyCenter community forum.

-And since there is no official preparatory handbook for motherhood, many are at a loss for how to handle their emotions.
+And since there is no official preparatory handbook for motherhood, many are at a loss for handling their emotions.
 We have observed how hundreds of mothers seek solace and advice for dealing with guilt towards their crying baby.
-In this blog post, we polled in many helpful resources in order to address reasons why you get angry and the best ways to handle the situation whenever you are tempted to lose your cool.
+In this blog post, we polled many helpful resources to address why you get angry and the best ways to handle the situation whenever you are tempted to lose your cool.

 Table of Contents

 - What Causes You to Get Angry with Your Baby?

 - Reason 4: Postpartum Depression

 - Losing Temper with Baby?
 Try These 5 Things

 - Tip 5: Talk to Someone

 What Causes You to Get Angry with Your Baby?